SyneRBI/SIRF-SuperBuild/INSTALL.md

   Some extra pointers if you experience problems with installing VirtualBox
     - On older Ubuntu versions (e.g. 15.10), there were some problems installing VirtualBox related to `libvpx`, [check here for some help](https://forums.virtualbox.org/viewtopic.php?f=7&t=74050).
     - If your VirtualBox is too old, you might experience problems with networking etc. Please use at least 5.0.40 (at least 5.2.6 on a Mac).
+    - For Macs, the installation of Virtual Box might require you to alter your security settings.
+If you receive an error along the lines of `kernel driver not installed (rc=-1908)`, the following might help.
+Click on the Apple icon in the top-left of your screen and then `System Preferences->Security & Privacy->General`.
+Click the padlock in the bottom-left and enter your password to be able to make changes to this page.
+Click `Allow` next to the Virtual Box text.
+Hopefully the problem will have been sorted.

 3. Download the preinstalled virtual machine from http://www.ccppetmr.ac.uk/downloads.
 Warning: this file is ~1.8GB.
 (You can of course download to a USB stick to save space on your hard-disk).